-With visual use, results are obtained in clinically meaningful units directly from the Color Chart comparison.
+RESULTS: With visual use, results are obtained in clinically meaningful units directly from the Color Chart comparison.
 With CLINITEK instruments, the test pads are "read" by the instrument and the results are displayed or printed as soon as they are available.

-QUALITY CONTROL:

-Test known negative and positive specimens or controls whenever a new bottle is first opened.
+QUALITY CONTROL: Test negative and positive controls when you first open a new bottle.
 Water should NOT be used as a negative control.
 Each laboratory should establish its own goals for adequate standards of performance.
 Chek-Stix® Positive and Negative Control Strips provide a convenient basis for a quality control program.